vuoro/rahti/README.md

 - objects will be set as attributes
 - arrays containing DOM Effects are also accepted (works like React's Fragments)
 - `event` maintains an event handler on its parent DOM Effect

+Note that these are not going to top any benchmarks.
+There's no "VDOM", "fine reactivity", or anything like that, and the "reconciler" is not the smartest.

 ```js
 import { createRoot, effect, html, svg, event } from "bad-react";